videojuicer/core-api-docs/objects/presentation.markdown

 	<tr>
 		<td>user_id</td>
 		<td>47</td>
 		<td>The ID of the creating user.
-This may be set/updated directly only by applications with 'write-master' privileges.</td>
+This attribute may be set/updated directly only by applications with 'write-master' privileges.</td>
 	</tr>
 	<tr>
 		<td>created_at</td>